bitforce/Coinwatch/README.md

 When using the --high/low, enter the coin's ticker symbol, not the name

+COINMARKETCAP does not have a complete historical backup of price-action for all currencies; however, they do have market volume tracker, which if the coins weren't trading at a certain point, the return character is '-'; therefore, indicating no real reason to track price-action

 TODO
 ---
+- INSTALL FILE SHOULD INSTALL `cryptocast` AND THEN BIN/\* AS IS OR AS AN EGG -> PYC = SCRAMBLED
 - create a _.coinwatch.conf_ file if it doesn't exist and be able to set permanent configs via commands like this: ./script.py -c 10000 -d 45 --preset
 - the program should attempt to read from the config file first if preset commands aren't